-We have partnered with Tyvan, LLC, a medical billing services company, to provide a 24/7, simple and secure way for you to manage your medical bills.
+We have partnered with Tyvan Billing, a medical billing services company, to provide a 24/7, simple and secure way for you to manage your medical bills.

-Red River ER accepts private insurance plans such as Aetna, Humana, United Health, Cigna, and BlueCross/BlueShield.
+Red River ER & Hospital is out-of-network for all benefit plans including Medicare and Medicaid.
 We also accept out-of-pocket payment in the form of cash, checks or credit cards.

 Your ER co-pay will be collected at the time of your visit.
 We will then bill your insurance company for the policy’s emergency room benefits.